RayDiazVega/Aonobird/README.md

-# Aonobird
+## Aonobird
-Use Flask and Angular to obtain user information and tweets.
+Use Flask and Angular to obtain and shoe user information and tweets.